-Domain: Communication and Collab oration lm plementa tion Stat us Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A rully 33.
+Domain: Communication and Collaboration lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В А 33.
 The school uses a person-centered planning process for SWDs.
 There is an established protocol for facilitating a smooth transition for SWDs from grade to grade and school to school.
 Personnel use the Circles of Friends activity to identify natural learning and social/friendship supports for SWDs in general education contexts.
 Person-centered planning is used for SWDs to plan for independent living, postsecondary education and careers.
 SWDs have opportunities to learn and practice skills associated with self-determination.
 Personnel use the Students Transitioning to Adult Roles (STAR) process for SWDs transitioning from school to postsecondary education.
 Personnel use the Planning Alternative Tomorrows with Hope (PATH) or McGill Action Planning System (MAPS) to determine person-centered planning goals for the future in general education and community contexts.
-The school involves adult and community agencies and postsecondary education institutions in person-centered planning.
-Matriculation Sugge ested Measures: Policies and procedures for or transition, STAR, PATH, MAPS, and Circles of Friends grap hics and p articipant rosters, II EP goals, p postschool outcomes data.
+The school involves adult and community agencies and postsecondary education institutions in personcentered planning.
+Sugge ested Measures: Policies and procedures for or transition, STAR, PATH, MAPS, and Circles of Friends grap hics and p articipant rosters, II EP goals, p oostschool outcomes data.
 Note: The input of all stakeholders, including family members and peers, should be considered in determining the supports needed for SWDs to achieve the most desirable outcome.
 Please see the Appendices: Glossary of Terms for definitions of the terms person centered planning and self-determination.
 For more information on STAR, PATH, MAPS and Circles of Friends, please refer to the Appendices: Resource/Publications section.
-Comm ents:
+Comm appendices: Resource/Publications section.
+Comments:

 Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status Not yet Partially Fully Data Sources/Supporting Evidence В A rully 34.
 School uses a team decision-making process to ensure SWDs transition from grade to grade, school to school and district to district to ensure placement in the LRE.
 Supports are in place and are passed seamlessly between sending and receiving parties.
 Vertical planning between teachers from school to school includes sharing information and effective instructional or behavioral supports for individual students.
 Administrators proactively ensure that supports follow all SWDs as they transition from grade to grade, school to school and district to district.
 Structures are in place for the educational and transition teams to communicate and plan postschool opportunities for SWDs.
 Schools identify and share individual needs of SWDs, through the flexible scheduling process, as they transition from grade to grade.
 In the spring, the school coordinates an orientation for students moving from elementary to middle school or middle to high school, including giving a tour of the building, reviewing important information in the student handbook and orienting students to school procedures.
 The school provides opportunities and transportation for a student with autism spectrum disorder, transitioning from one school to another, to spend time in the receiving school's classrooms for a week, with appropriate support (e.g., paraprofessional, visual schedule, social supports).
-Camp eagle, matriculation, invites and tours for parents Suggested Measures: Teacher, family and administrator interviews, district and school articulation plans, procedures and policies.
+Y Supports are in place and are passed seamlessly between sending and receiving parties.
+Sugge ested Measures: Teacher, family and admi nistrator interviews, district and school articulation plans, p rocedures s and polic ies.
 Note: Aligns with District BPIE Indicator #10.
 Comm ents: